 - Walk the 117 mile Fife Coastal Path – Scotland’s longest coastal path takes you from the Firth of Forth to the Firth of Tay.
 My favourite sections explores the villages of the East Neuk - you can walk from Anstruther to Crail for crab butties in the pretty harbour.

 - Climb up to the Bunnet Stane – an unusual rock formation in the Lomond Hills Regional Park, the Bunnet Stane makes for a great walk for all the family.
 Under the rock is the Maiden Bower, a small man-made cave, named after a young maiden who had a romeo and juliet style romance!
 If you are feeling more energetic, climb East Lomond for a view of Fife.

 - Go scrambling on the Elie Chain Walk – the Elie Chain Walk is a series of chains along the Fife coast, which allow you to climb and scramble from Shell Bay to Elie.
 It’s brilliant fun, but before you head out onto the chains make sure you are prepared for the weather and the tides.
-This is also something you need to do safely and supervised, so should be booked via Outdoor Education Fife.
+Please note this is also something you need to do safely and supervised, so should be booked via Outdoor Education Fife.
 If you fancy doing the Elie Chain Walk, please watch my Elie Chain Walk video guide for tips and tricks.

 You can read Kate’s full blog on what she got up to on her visit to Fife on her website including lots more recommendations on how to get outside in Fife.
-You can also follow Kate’s travels on Instagram, Facebook and Twitter.